runtimeverification/gitbook-kontrol/tips/tips-for-using-kontrol.md

 If you need to understand why the memory looks a certain way at a certain point during execution, you can use the [Forge debugger](https://book.getfoundry.sh/forge/debugger).&#x20;

 {% hint style="info" %}
-If you decided to use Forge debugger.
-You may need to create a version of the test with concrete values instead of symbolic ones.
+To use the Forge debugger, you may need to create a version of the test with concrete values instead of symbolic ones.
 {% endhint %}

 The debugger can be used to set breakpoints and step through the EVM code to observe how the memory changes.
 This can be particularly useful to understand details about the [Solidity memory layout](https://docs.soliditylang.org/en/latest/internals/layout\_in\_memory.html) that may not be well-documented.